 (Adapted from JD Hill’s preliminary report on the excavations)

-Jay, Manda and Michael Richards (2005) Diet in the Iron Age cemetery population at Wetwang Slack, East Yorkshire, UK; carbon and nitrogen stable isotopes analysis; Journal of Archaeological Science.
+Jay, Mandy and Richards, Michael (2005) Diet in the Iron Age cemetery population at Wetwang Slack, East Yorkshire, UK; carbon and nitrogen stable isotopes analysis; Journal of Archaeological Science.

 Stead, Ian (1991) Iron Age Cemeteries in East Yorkshire.